bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 The first working and available PDK is called Substrate and the second Cumulus.

-The basic tool set for the development of the polkadot parachain consists of:
+The basic tools set for the development of the polkadot parachain consists of:
 * SUBSTRATE (newest version)_
 * SOURCE CODE POLKADOT_
 * WASM INTERPRETER AND WASM COMPILER_